lighthousemontessori/lighthousemontessori.github.io/program_logistics.md

 ### Multi-Year Program

 Commit to staying at Lighthouse Montessori through the Kindergarten year.
-Our Primary program is a three - four year curriculum, and we ask parents to commit to the full cycle leading up to 1st Grade in order to fully realize the benefit of a Montessori Primary education.
+Our Primary program is a three- to four- year curriculum, and we ask parents to commit to the full cycle leading up to 1st Grade in order to fully realize the benefit of a Montessori Primary education.

 ### Tuition & Annual Giving